mnot/I-D/binary-structured-headers/draft.md

 The BINHEADERS Frame Type behaves and is represented exactly as a HEADERS Frame type ({{!RFC7540}}, Section 6.2), with one exception; instead of using the String Literal Representation defined in {{!RFC7541}}, Section 5.2, it uses the Binary Literal Representation defined in {{binlit}}.

-Fields that are Structured Fields can have their values represented using the Binary Literal Representation corresponding to that field's top-level type -- List, Dictionary, or Item; their values will then be serialised as a stream of Binary Structured Types.
+Fields that are Structured Fields can have their values represented using the Binary Literal Representation corresponding to that field's top-level type -- List, Dictionary, or Item; their values will then be serialised as a stream of Binary Item Types.

-Additionally, any field (including those defined as Structured Fields) can be serialised as a String Literal ({{literal}}), which accommodates fields that are not defined as Structured Fields, not valid Structured Fields, or that the sending implementation does not wish to send as Binary Structured Types for some other reason.
+Additionally, any field (including those defined as Structured Fields) can be serialised as a String Literal ({{literal}}), which accommodates fields that are not defined as Structured Fields, not valid Structured Fields, or that the sending implementation does not wish to send as Binary Item Types for some other reason.

 Note that Field Names are always serialised as String Literals ({{literal}}).

 This means that a BINHEADERS frame can be converted to a HEADERS frame by converting the field values to the string representations of the various Structured Fields Types, and String Literals ({{literal}}) to their string counterparts.

-Conversely, a HEADERS frame can be converted to a BINHEADERS frame by encoding all of the Literal field values as Binary Structured Types.
+Conversely, a HEADERS frame can be converted to a BINHEADERS frame by encoding all of the Literal field values as Binary Item Types.
 In this case, the field types used are informed by the implementations knowledge of the individual field semantics; see {{backport}}.
 Those which it cannot (do to either lack of knowledge or an error) or does not wish to convert into Structured Fields are conveyed in BINHEADERS as String Literals ({{literal}}).

-Field values are stored in the HPACK {{!RFC7541}} dynamic table without Huffman encoding, although specific Binary Structured Types might specify the use of such encodings.
+Field values are stored in the HPACK {{!RFC7541}} dynamic table without Huffman encoding, although specific Binary Item Types might specify the use of such encodings.

 Note that BINHEADERS and HEADERS frames MAY be mixed on the same connection, depending on the requirements of the sender.
-Also, note that only the field values are encoded as Binary Structured Types; field names are encoded as they are in HPACK.
+Also, note that only the field values are encoded as Binary Item Types; field names are encoded as they are in HPACK.